Header Forschung

 Senior Scientist, Head of Laboratory

-Email: claudia.ball(at)nct-dresden.de
+E-Mail: claudia.ball(at)nct-dresden.de

 NCT MASTER Registry trial for patients

 In an interdisciplinary approach, new discoveries are directly transferred into treatment recommendations using the NCT/DKTK MASTER registry trial.
-The NCT-MASTER (Molecularly Aided Stratification for Tumor Eradication) protocol consents young patients or patients with rare tumor diseases for molecular diagnostics approaches with the explicit purpose of evaluating and stratifying for the best molecular treatment strategy and enrolment in diagnostic and therapeutic clinical trials.
+The NCT MASTER (Molecularly Aided Stratification for Tumor Eradication) protocol consents young patients or patients with rare tumor diseases for molecular diagnostics approaches with the explicit purpose of evaluating and stratifying for the best molecular treatment strategy and enrolment in diagnostic and therapeutic clinical trials.
 The NCT MASTER is a joint NCT program between NCT Heidelberg and NCT/UCC Dresden.
-You can find more information about registering for the program here or download the flyer here.
+You can find more information about registering for the program here or download the brochure here.

 Center for Personalized Oncology